gocke/CSGOGameStateSDK/README.md

 * Create a CSGOGameObserver Object (with the CSGOClient Server adress),
 * Subscribe to its messageReceived event
 * Start CSGOGameObserver
-* You can transform the GamData into a CSGOGameState Model.
+* You can transform the GamData into a CSGOGameState Model, for easier value access (beware, certain values might be null)

 ```
 #!c#